Doctor Psycho: Post-Crisis

 Post-Crisis Dr. Psycho is introduced as Edgar Cizko, a telepath with the ability to enter and sometimes shape other people's dreams.
 Psycho was enlisted by Circe to create disturbing dreams for Wonder Woman's close friend, Vanessa Kapatelis, with the result that Wonder Woman would be forced to separate herself from her closest allies.
 This was part of a plot intended to leave Wonder Woman isolated and create widespread public fear of her fellow Amazons.
 Psycho later helps warp Kapatelis' damaged psyche to turn her into the new Silver Swan.

 Dr. Psycho's plans are foiled and he subsequently spends some time as a patient in a mental facility, confined to a padded room and a straitjacket.
 Several members of the time-lost Legion of Super-Heroes were in telepathic range.
 When Saturn Girl mentally shouts for a lost member, this awakened Dr. Psycho enough for him to attack several staff members and flee.
 The call brought him to the Legion, whom he also attacks.

-In the Villains United miniseries leading up to Infinite Crisis, Psycho has surfaced as a core member of Lex Luthor's Secret Society of Super Villains.
-Working with Talia al Ghul, he recruits many supervillains for the Society, and is rejected and successfully rebuffed by Catman.
+In the Villains United miniseries leading up to Infinite Crisis, Psycho appears as a core member of Lex Luthor's Secret Society of Super Villains.
+Working with Talia al Ghul, he recruits many supervillains for the Society, but he is rejected and successfully rebuffed by Catman.
 He threatens to have Catman kill himself.
 The presence of the man's loyal pack of lions convinces Psycho that he might be eaten if he forces Catman to harm himself.
 This rejection angers him, causing much grumbling for some time afterwards.
 He also spends time working with Deathstroke to capture one of the Marvel Family.
 Other members of the Society realize that Psycho is trying to mentally influence them.
-Unaffected, they brush it off as something to be expected.
+Unaffected, they dismiss it as something to be expected.

-After the events of the 6th issue of Infinite Crisis, Psycho travels with Warp to free Doomsday from captivity near the center of the Earth.
-He takes control of Doomsday, and uses him to spearhead a supervillain assault on Metropolis.
+Following Infinite Crisis, Psycho travels with Warp to free Doomsday from captivity near the center of the Earth.
+He takes control of Doomsday and uses him to spearhead a supervillain assault on Metropolis.
 The villains lose this battle.